GallowayLabMIT/protocols/docs/protocols/in_vitro_transcription/mRNA_synthesis.rst

 .. note:: I have observed no reduction in product quality multiple months after storing.
 Although I have witnessed some sublimination which leads to more concentrated RNA samples.

-IVT using pKG3198 (polyA encoded on plasmid)
+IVT using MluI digested pKG3198 (polyA encoded on plasmid)
 ===========================================================
 The protocol for IVT is adapted from the `NEB HiScribe protocol <https://www.neb.com/protocols/2021/10/12/mrna-synthesis-protocol-with-modified-nucleotides-using-the-hiscribe-t7-mrna-kit-with-cleancap-reagent-agneb-e2080>`_.